In today’s post, I’m sharing the ultimate Half Dome hiking guide.

 Seriously, don’t mess around with the water thing.
 Just bite the bullet and get a backpack with hip straps to distribute the weight.
 You will drink every last drop.
 OR you can bring some of those water-purifying tablets or even a filter and fill up at the springs along the trail up.

 We also suggest wearing tall socks.
-That’s right, it’s time to bust out (or invest in) a pair of Nike crew socks to protect yourself from blisters.
 Tyler brought a second pair to change into after the Mist Trail, and I wished I had, too.

 We both wore t-shirts to protect our shoulders from the sun and backpack straps, but I also brought a dry fit tank to change into for the hottest parts of the day.
 My sister-in-law and brother both wore super lightweight long sleeve shirts from Outdoor Research for sun protection and loved them.